outcrop-solutions/glyphx-sgx/misc/WebPrototype/React/README.md

     - So to change the funnel these two aspects are all that need to remain constant and the rest wil continue to work.

 8. IMPORTANT NOTE
-    - When pushing a new build/instance of EC-2, make sure that the serve package is set to always serve the index.html file for a Single-Page Application (SPA).
+    - When pushing a new build/instance of EC-2, make sure that the serve package is set to always serve the index.html file for a Single-Page Application (SPA) to account for server-side routing via BrowserRouter in React-Router-Dom.

     On lines 390 to 397 of the serve package in node_modules, uncomment the code inside the if-statement but not the statement itself:

+    ```
-    ```if (args['--single']) {
+    if (args['--single']) {
 		const {rewrites} = config;
 		const existingRewrites = Array.isArray(rewrites) ? rewrites : [];